OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ##### Manual Verification

-There might be many different reasons why the verification process failed or wasn't actually triggered.
-In this section we'll present a couple of them.
-See more information in the [Android Developers Documentation](https://developer.android.com/training/app-links/verify-site-associations#fix-errors) and in the whitepaper ["Measuring the Insecurity of Mobile Deep Links of Android"](https://people.cs.vt.edu/gangwang/deep17.pdf).
+This section details a few, of potentially many, reasons why the verification process failed or was not actually triggered.
+See more information in the [Android Developers Documentation](https://developer.android.com/training/app-links/verify-site-associations#fix-errors) and in the white paper ["Measuring the Insecurity of Mobile Deep Links of Android"](https://people.cs.vt.edu/gangwang/deep17.pdf).

 **Check the [Digital Asset Links file](https://developers.google.com/digital-asset-links/v1/getting-started "Digital Asset Link"):**